Receiving payments through Exchange

 - There is no risk that your buyer will file a chargeback after you transfer your business to them.
 All Escrow transactions are final.

 - Escrow and Exchange work together to settle any dispute that could arise during the sale.
+Some disputes might need to follow the dispute resolution process.
+Not all disputes can be settled by Exchange and Escrow alone.

 - Escrow protects you from fraudulent buyers by securing and verifying their payment.